 Source: View publication →

-The ACTIVE-W trial demonstrated that oral anticoagulation with warfarin is superior to dual antiplatelet therapy with clopidogrel and aspirin for the prevention of major vascular events in patients with atrial fibrillation at high risk for stroke.
+The ACTIVE W trial demonstrated that oral anticoagulation with a vitamin K antagonist is significantly superior to dual antiplatelet therapy with clopidogrel and aspirin for preventing vascular events in patients with atrial fibrillation, without significantly increasing the risk of major bleeding.

 Key Findings